leaand01/SQEksamensProjekt/README.md

 **Running tests**

-To run Unit test run the following command in the terminal: python run_tests.py
+To run Unit tests run the following command in the terminal: python run_tests.py

-To run the BDD test run the following command in the terminal: python run_specs_tests.py
+To run the BDD tests run the following command in the terminal: python run_specs_tests.py